ADX-102 development status:

 Based on preclinical research and testing, we believe inflammatory diseases of the eye may also be partly mediated by aldehyde toxicity.
 Accordingly, Aldeyra has developed an eye drop formulation of ADX-102, which completed Phase I clinical testing for safety and tolerability in healthy volunteers.

-In the first quarter of 2016, we announced positive data from our Phase IIa clinical trial of ADX-102 ophthalmic solution in patients with allergic conjunctivitis.
+We announced positive data from our Phase 2a and 2b clinical trial of ADX-102 ophthalmic solution in patients with allergic conjunctivitis.
 Relative to baseline, the data indicated that ADX-102 clinically improved ocular itching and tearing scores after acute administration and after 14 days of dosing.
-These data represent the first time an aldehyde trap has demonstrated the potential to ameliorate human disease and suggest that aldehydes are important targets in inflammation.

-In the second quarter of 2016, we announced positive data from our Phase II clinical trial of ADX-102 ophthalmic solution in patients with noninfectious anterior uveitis.
+We announced positive data from our Phase 2 clinical trial of ADX-102 ophthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis.
 ADX-102 reduced cell count in a manner comparable to standard-of-care topical corticosteroids, which are effective but toxic, leading to glaucoma and cataracts in many patients.
 Together with the positive data in allergic conjunctivitis, these results suggest that ADX-102 could be active in a broad array of inflammatory ocular diseases.

 ADX-102 topical medication for the dermatological manifestations of SLS.